-Lifetime risk of developing cardiovascular disease substantialNovember 5th, 2012 in Cardiology /
+Lifetime risk of developing cardiovascular disease substantialNovember 5, 2012 in Medicine & Health / Cardiology

 Even in men and women with an optimal cardiovascular disease (CVD) risk factor profile, the lifetime risk estimate for CVD is greater than 30 percent, and is more than 50 percent for men and women overall, according to a study appearing in November 7 issue of JAMA, a theme issue on cardiovascular disease.
 The study is being released early online to coincide with the American Heart Association's Scientific Sessions.